Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Yearly inactivated or live influenza immunization is also recommended for household members.

-Some vaccines containing live bacteria, such as bacille Calmette-Guérin (which is used to prevent tuberculosis in some countries outside the United States), or live viruses, such as the oral polio virus (not available in the United States but still used in other parts of the world), varicella, and measles-mumps-rubella, can cause a severe or fatal illness in children with HIV whose immune system is very impaired.
-However, the live measles-mumps-rubella vaccine, live varicella vaccine, and, in some areas of the world, live yellow fever vaccine and live dengue virus vaccine are recommended for children with HIV infection whose immune system is not severely impaired.
+Some vaccines containing live bacteria, such as the bacille Calmette-Guérin vaccine (which is used to prevent tuberculosis in some countries outside the United States), or live viruses, such as the oral polio virus vaccine (not available in the United States but still used in other parts of the world), can cause a severe or fatal illness in children with HIV whose immune system is very impaired.
+However, the live measles-mumps-rubella (MMR) vaccine, live varicella vaccine, and, in some areas of the world, live yellow fever vaccine, live Japanese encephalitis vaccine, and live dengue virus vaccine are recommended for children with HIV infection whose immune system is not severely impaired or who do not have symptoms of HIV infection.

-However, the effectiveness of any vaccination is less in children with HIV infection.
-Children infected with HIV who have very low CD4+ cell counts are considered susceptible to vaccine-preventable diseases when they are exposed to one (such as measles, tetanus, or varicella) regardless of whether they have received the vaccine for that disease and may be given immune globulin by vein (intravenously).
-Intravenous immune globulin or immediate vaccination with measles-mumps-rubella vaccine also should be considered for any nonimmunized household member who is exposed to measles.
+Vaccines may be less effective in children with HIV infection because the virus damages their immune system.
+Children with HIV infection who have very low CD4+ counts are considered at risk of vaccine-preventable diseases when they are exposed to one (such as measles, tetanus, or varicella) regardless of whether they have received the vaccine for that disease.
+To boost the immune system and thereby prevent serious or repeat bacterial infections, doctors give these children immune globulin by vein (intravenously).
+Intravenous immune globulin is a purified solution of antibodies obtained from volunteer donors.
+Doctors also give intravenous immune globulin or immediate vaccination with measles-mumps-rubella vaccine to unimmunized household members who are exposed to measles.

 Social issues

-Once they reach a certain age (typically 18 to 21 years old), adolescents with HIV infection will transition from pediatric care to adult care.
-The adult health care model is quite different, and adolescents should not just be referred to an adult clinic or office without additional planning.
+Once adolescents with HIV infection reach a certain age (typically 18 to 21 years old), they transition from pediatric care to adult care.
+Adult health care is quite different from pediatric care, and the transition takes time and planning in advance.

-Pediatric health care tends to be family-centered, and the care team includes a multidisciplinary team of physicians, nurses, social workers, and mental health professionals.
+Pediatric health care is typically family-centered, and the care team includes a multidisciplinary team of physicians, nurses, social workers, and mental health professionals.
 Adolescents infected at birth may have been cared for by such a team for their entire life.

-In contrast, the typical adult health care model tends to be individual-centered, and the health care practitioners involved may be located in separate offices requiring multiple visits.
-Health care practitioners at adult care clinics and offices are often managing high patient volumes, and the consequences of lateness or missed appointments (which may be more common among adolescents) are stricter.
+In contrast, typical adult health care tends to be individual-centered, and the health care professionals involved may be located in separate offices requiring multiple visits.
+Health care professionals at adult care clinics and offices are often managing high patient volumes, and the consequences of lateness or missed appointments (which may be more common among adolescents) are stricter.

-Planning transition over several months and having adolescents have discussions or joint visits with the pediatric and adult health care practitioners can lead to a smoother and more successful transition.
+Planning the transition over several months and having adolescents have discussions or joint visits with the pediatric and adult health care professionals can lead to a smoother and more successful transition.

-Before antiretroviral therapy (ART), 10 to 15% of children from high-income countries and perhaps 50 to 80% of children from low-income or middle-income countries died before 4 years of age.
+Before antiretroviral therapy (ART), about 10 to 20% of children from high-income countries and 60 to 70% of children from low-income countries died before 5 years of age.
 Today, with ART, most children born with HIV infection live well into adulthood.
-Increasing numbers of these young adults who were infected at birth have given birth to or fathered their own children.
+Increasing numbers of these young adults who were infected at birth have had their own children.

-If children with HIV do not receive antiretroviral medications, opportunistic infections occur, particularly Pneumocystis pneumonia, and the prognosis is poor.
-Pneumocystis pneumonia causes death in 5 to 40% of treated children and in almost 100% of untreated children.
-The prognosis is also poor for children in whom the virus is detected early (within the first week of life) or who develop symptoms in the first year of life if they do not receive ART.
+If children with HIV infection do not receive ART, opportunistic infections occur, particularly Pneumocystis pneumonia, and the prognosis is poor.
+Pneumocystis pneumonia is fatal in 5 to 30% of treated children and nearly always fatal in untreated children.
+The prognosis is also poor for children in whom HIV is detected early (within the first week of life) or who develop symptoms in the first year of life and do not receive ART.

 See also preventive treatment after exposure.